embarklabs/embark/README.md

     |___ #contracts tests
 ```

-Solidity/Serpent files in the contracts directory will automatically be deployed with embark run.
+Solidity/Serpent files in the contracts directory will automatically be deployed with Embark run.
 Changes in any files will automatically be reflected in app, changes to contracts will result in a redeployment and update of their JS Bindings

 Libraries and languages available
 ======